Aurora Cannabis (TSE:ACB) Price Target Lowered to C$7.50 at Jefferies Financial Group

-Several other analysts have also weighed in on ACB.
-CIBC lowered their target price on Aurora Cannabis from C$7.00 to C$6.50 and set an “underperform” rating on the stock in a report on Thursday.
-Piper Sandler reissued a “hold” rating and issued a C$7.00 target price on shares of Aurora Cannabis in a report on Tuesday.
-MKM Partners reduced their price objective on Aurora Cannabis from C$9.00 to C$6.00 and set a “sell” rating on the stock in a research report on Monday, September 20th.
-Canaccord Genuity reduced their price objective on Aurora Cannabis from C$7.00 to C$6.50 and set a “hold” rating on the stock in a research report on Tuesday.
-Finally, ATB Capital reduced their price objective on Aurora Cannabis from C$7.50 to C$6.00 and set a “sector perform” rating on the stock in a research report on Wednesday.
-Four investment analysts have rated the stock with a sell rating and five have issued a hold rating to the company’s stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of C$6.81.
+Other equities research analysts have also recently issued reports about the stock.
+MKM Partners reduced their price target on shares of Aurora Cannabis from C$9.00 to C$6.00 and set a sell rating for the company in a research report on Monday, September 20th.
+Canaccord Genuity reduced their price target on shares of Aurora Cannabis from C$7.00 to C$6.50 and set a hold rating for the company in a research report on Tuesday, September 28th.
+ATB Capital reduced their price target on shares of Aurora Cannabis from C$7.50 to C$6.00 and set a sector perform rating for the company in a research report on Wednesday, September 29th.
+Atb Cap Markets reissued an underperform rating on shares of Aurora Cannabis in a research report on Friday, July 23rd.
+Finally, Piper Sandler reissued a hold rating and issued a C$7.00 price target on shares of Aurora Cannabis in a research report on Tuesday, September 28th.
+Four analysts have rated the stock with a sell rating and five have given a hold rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of Hold and an average price target of C$6.81.

 Aurora Cannabis Inc produces and distributes medical cannabis products worldwide.
 It is vertically integrated and horizontally diversified across various segments of the cannabis value chain, including facility engineering and design, cannabis breeding, genetics research, production, derivatives, high value-add product development, home cultivation, wholesale, and retail distribution.